Skipped in CI: Colab/bootstrap dependency install cell.

 plt.show()

-5. MCMC Uncertainty Evaluation
+5. MCMC Uncertainty Evaluation๏ƒ

 MCMC (Markov Chain Monte Carlo) provides a more robust estimation of parameter uncertainties and correlations.
+Treat it as the expensive validation pass after the faster GLS estimate.

-5.1 Run MCMC
+5.1 Run MCMC๏ƒ

 [20]: